A UNESCO heritage marshland area where they found the world’s oldest wheel.

 Anyhow, another thing we can deduce from the name is, that Ljubljana marshes are located in and around Ljubljana, the capital of Slovenia, and cover a huge area (about 13500 ha).
 The marshes were formed by the Ljubljanica river and are a protected natural area: the Ljubljansko barje nature park.
 They are home to a variety of plant life and animal species, which are considered rare in Europe, and are a bird watcher’s paradise during the early mornings.

 To make it more interesting, the Ljubljana marshes are also on the UNESCO World Heritage List.
 What’s a regular marshland doing on the UNESCO list, you might ask?
 Well, the area has been historically important since the prehistoric times and, due to the preservative properties of the wet ground, it is an archaeological goldmine.
 They dug out the world’s oldest wheel with an axle, which dates back 5000 years to the time of the Bronze Age pile dwellers, which are pretty popular in Slovenia.
-You can see the wheel exhibited in the museum at Ig.
+You can see the wheel exhibited in the Ljubljana City museum.
 However, it was the remains of 9 pile dwellers’ villages that made it on to the UNESCO list and if you are a history enthusiast you can book a tour here.

 After the pile dwellers came the Romans and later on the peat excavators, who managed to dig out up to 6 meters of peat at various sites in the area.
 The Ljubljana marshes are probably the region that was most affected and modified by humans in the whole country, as the rivers were forced into canals and there were big plans for drainage and cultivation during the Hapsburg monarchy, but somehow (and luckily!) the traditional agriculture and the frequent political changes managed to preserve the marshes and their incredible biodiversity until today.